WillHTam/bitcoin-streamer-lstm/readme.md

 ## TODO:
 - Add Firebase DB to save previous values, accuracy, etc.
-- Tune hyperparameters and features for XGBoost
+- Tune hyperparameters and features for XGBoos
+- Implement DMatrix for XGBoost and model saving for Keras
 - Replace Random Forest with ARIMA